 Ariel Grossman & David Homan

 Ariel Rebecca (Rivka) Grossman founded Ariel Rivka Dance in 2008.
-Born and raised in New York City, she trained at the Joffrey Ballet School under the direction of Gerald Arpino for ten years.
+Born and raised in New York City, she trained at LaGuardia High School of Music and Art and the Performing Arts and at the Joffrey Ballet School under the direction of Gerald Arpino for ten years.
 She earned a B.S. in Dance, with honors, and a Minor in Women’s Studies from Skidmore College.
 Upon graduation, Ariel was commissioned to set a work on Skidmore dancers.

 Ariel is drawn to dancers with strong technique who are willing to take creative risks and collaborate.
 Ariel draws inspiration from the struggles and joys of the human experience, particularly finding emotional depth through being a woman and a mother.
 She and the dancers work together to transform these emotions into shapes and stories.
 Ariel encourages dancers to bring themselves to the work—molding pieces that are striking, evocative, and layered.
 Ariel Rivka Dance reflects this evolution from classical training to boundary-pushing work.